-The un-expected ending or additional transitions, for instance Covid 19 or others may bring new or additional challenges for some children.
+Unexpected endings, changes or additional transitions may bring new or additional challenges for some children.
 For some it may mean traditional goodbyes or transition work does not take place.
 This may heighten emotions and feelings, which need additional support and consideration.

-Parents/guardians at Home
+Parents/carers at home

 Unexpected situations are a challenge to children and adults, especially if what was once the normal routine has suddenly stopped.
-Here are a few suggestions for extra or additional support in this current time:
+Here are a few suggestions for extra or additional support:

-- Keep up to date with information and advice from school and share what is appropriate with your child - Keep some routine and daily learning using the resources and home learning that has come from school - Keep in virtual contact with school, school friends and family - Talk to school about some keep in touch visits or virtual contact - Ask school about what virtual goodbye/ending activities can be done - Reassure your child that they will see and be with friends again in the future - If they have any anxieties talk these through and seek advice online or through your local health services - Think about what you could do with some close friends/family to celebrate the end of the school year virtually - Perhaps work with your child on their own school memories scrap book - Don't forget to share your concerns or questions with old or new school and seek out support
+- Keep up to date with information and advice from school and share what is appropriate with your child - Keep in contact with school, school friends and family - If they have any anxieties talk these through with them and share these with the network including the child's social worker. - · Think about what you could do with some close friends/family to celebrate the end of the school year in other ways - Work with your child on their own school memories scrap book - Don't forget to share your concerns or questions with old or new school and seek out support